 - when using a hormonal contraceptive, such as birth control pills

 Breasts that change size or shape because of hormones often return to normal.
 Hormonal changes can also cause breasts to feel lumpy or lose fat and tissue.
-However, if these changes do not go away, it is a good idea to visit the doctor to who will check for any possible health problems.
+However, if these changes do not go away, it is a good idea to visit the doctor, who will check for any possible health problems.

 Some underlying conditions that can affect breast size and shape include: